wintercms/docs/plugin-components.md

 Key | Description
 ------------- | -------------
-**title** | required, the property title, it is used by the component Inspector in the CMS back-end.
+**title** | required, the property title, it is used by the component Inspector in the CMS backend.
-**description** | required, the property description, it is used by the component Inspector in the CMS back-end.
+**description** | required, the property description, it is used by the component Inspector in the CMS backend.
-**default** | optional, the default property value to use when the component is added to a page or layout in the CMS back-end.
+**default** | optional, the default property value to use when the component is added to a page or layout in the CMS backend.
 **type** | optional, specifies the property type.
 The type defines the way how the property is displayed in the Inspector.
 Currently supported types are **string**, **checkbox**, **dropdown** and **set**.
 Default value: **string**.
 **validationPattern** | optional Regular Expression to use when a user enters the property value in the Inspector.
 The validation can be used only with **string** properties.
 **validationMessage** | optional error message to display if the validation fails.